tangjon1/bgmp-2025-chimera/README.md

 This repository comprises the data-processing scripts and pipelines developed in conjunction with the Plesa Lab at the University of Oregon in order to investigate novel ligand binding specificity in mutagenized sensor proteins using a fluorescent model.

+## Background

+The Plesa Lab [Website Here](https://www.plesalab.org/research.html) works on understanding and engineering biological systems, and along with projects like this seeks to further understand sequence-function relationships in proteins.
+Specifically, this project focuses on the bacterial sensor protein family of Sensor Histidine Kinases (SHKs).
+While many of these proteins exist and allow bacteria to respond to their environment, not many of them have been fully characterized.
+This project looks to close that gap, allowing us to better understand and characterize existing proteins as well as enable the engineering of new ones.
+To do this, this project analyzes the response of mutagenized DcuS variants to binding a novel ligand to discover the links between the protein's sequence and function.

+## Experimental Design

+Here we analyze the response of the Dcus variants to their native ligand, fumarate, and a novel ligand, aspartate.
+By observing the binding affinity of different variants to both fumarate and aspartate, we hope to characterize crucial parts of the protein sequence which determine function.
+The Plesa Lab created a plasmid library containing mutant sequences of the original DcuS sequence.
+Each plasmid also contains a unique 24 bp barcode sequence which is used to identify the variants after tbey are sorted by the assay.
+The assay uses fluorescent response to sort the variants, allow us to assess binding function.
+To create this fluorescent response, the bacterium in the assay has been engineered to produce a fluorescent response to the EnVZ intermembrane protein.
+By fusing the DcuS variants to this EnvZ protein, we are therefore able to analyze the fluorescent response.

+Here we perform sequencing analysis in two parts on the plasmid library.
+The first uses longer read sequencing to identify each variant with its corresponding barcode sequence.
+The second uses shorter read sequencing to identify the variants after they have been sorted according to their fluorescent response in the assay.
+By combining these two techniques, we can see how changes in variant sequence lead to changes in ligand binding.

 ## Overview

 There are 3 pipelines described in this repository.
 One is for parsing long-read PacBio sequencing data to extract gene sequences, barcodes, and perform consensus calling.
 The other is for the short-read Illumina sequencing data to merge paired-end sequencing data, extract barcodes, and cluster barcodes.
 The short-read sequencing pipeline has the option to run each of the steps within a Bash script OR run the workflow in a more parallelized manner within Nextflow.